davidbrowne/dsga/README.md

 ## Installation

-This is a single header library.
-All you need to do is include [dsga.hxx](https://raw.githubusercontent.com/davidbrowne/dsga/main/dsga.hxx).
-Most things are defined in the ```dsga``` namespace, but in the [documentation](DOCUMENTATION.md) you can see using directives that bring a lot of this library into the top level namespace.
+This is a **single header library**, where you just need the file [dsga.hxx](dsga.hxx).
+Most things are defined in the ```dsga``` namespace, but in the [documentation](DOCUMENTATION.md), using directives can be seen that bring a lot of this library into the top level namespace.

-We depend on [cxcm.hxx](https://raw.githubusercontent.com/davidbrowne/cxcm/main/cxcm.hxx) where the functions are in the [cxcm](https://github.com/davidbrowne/cxcm) namespace. ```cxcm``` has been brought into ```dsga.hxx```, converted to a nested ```namespace cxcm``` under ```namespace dsga```.
+Under the hood, we depend on the [cxcm](https://github.com/davidbrowne/cxcm) project for constexpr versions of some ```cmath``` functions. ```cxcm``` has been brought into ```dsga.hxx```, converted to a nested ```namespace cxcm``` under ```namespace dsga```, so we don't need to also include the files from ```cxcm```.

-## Motivation

-I wanted to expand the point/vector class that we use at work.
-We have x, y, and z data members, but that is the only way to get at the data.
-I wanted something more flexible that would use contiguous memory like an array, but still be useful with x, y, z data member access.
-I specifically did *NOT* want accessor functions as the way to get x, y, and z data.
-I wanted data member access.

-After reading a [blog article](https://t0rakka.silvrback.com/simd-scalar-accessor) about this very type of issue, I started thinking more about this, and once I better understood anonymous unions and the common initial sequence concept (since verified with ```std::is_corresponding_member<>```), I was ready to write this library.

-I decided that instead of limiting my swizzling to just x, y, and z values, I would go all the way and try and get as much vector and matrix functionality I could with this approach.
-That is why in the end I decided to implement the vectors and matrices from the [OpenGL Shading Language 4.6 specification](https://www.khronos.org/registry/OpenGL/specs/gl/GLSLangSpec.4.60.pdf). dsga's implementation doesn't care about data-packing or rendering.

-I also wanted to learn more about c\+\+20.
-I was interested in learning git (been using subversion for around 20 years) and how to create a public repo.
-This project is the result.
+This may be a single header library, but if Visual Studio is being used, we recommend to also get the [dsga.natvis](dsga.natvis) file for debugging and inspecting vectors and matrices in the IDE.

 ## Status

 Current version: `v0.4.3`

-* All the vector and matrix functionality is implemented.
+* **All the vector and matrix functionality is implemented.**
 * First pass at test coverage.
-Everything major has some test, but code coverage is not 100%.
+Everything major has some tests, but code coverage is not 100%.

 ### The next steps
-* Official single header release. ```cxcm.hxx``` has been merged into ```dsga.hxx```, but it needs some testing before we make the first official release of dsga.
+* Official single header release: ```cxcm.hxx``` has been merged into ```dsga.hxx```, but it needs some testing before we make the first official release of dsga.
-* Documentation.
-Currently, the documentation that is offered is the source code and tests, this README page, and the GLSL specification.
+* Documentation: currently being improved.
+The documentation that is offered is the source code and tests, this README page, and the GLSL specification.
+We are working on general usage documentation, API, some details on how it is implemented, and a quick motivation for the project.
-* Example projects.
-Need small, medium, and large examples.
+* Example projects: need small, medium, and large examples.
+The quick peek at the top of this page is a start.

 ## Usage